Sex-selective abortion: China

 Hardy, Gu, and Xie suggest sex-selective abortion is more prevalent in rural China because son preference is much stronger there.
 Urban areas of China, on average, are moving toward greater equality for both sexes, while rural China tends to follow more traditional views of gender.
 This is partially due to the belief that, while sons are always part of the family, daughters are only temporary, going to a new family when they marry.
 Additionally, if a woman's firstborn child is a son, her position in society moves up, while the same is not true of a firstborn daughter.
 Families in China are aware of the critical lack of female children and its implication on marriage prospects in the future; many parents are beginning to work extra when their sons are young so that they will be able to pay for a bride for them.

 In a 2005 study, Zhu, Lu, and Hesketh found that the highest sex ratio was for those ages 1–4, and two provinces, Tibet and Xinjiang, had sex ratios within normal limits.
-Two other provinces had a ratio over 140, four had ratios between 130–139, and seven had ratios between 120–129, each of which is significantly higher than the natural sex ratio.
+Two other provinces had a ratio over 140, four had ratios between 130 and 139, and seven had ratios between 120 and 129, each of which is significantly higher than the natural sex ratio.

 The birth sex ratio in China, according to a 2012 news report, has decreased to 117 males born for every 100 females.
 The sex ratio peaked in 2004 at around 121, and had declined to around 112 in 2017.
 The ratio was forecast to drop below 112 by 2020 and 107 by 2030, according to the National Population Development Outline by the State Council.

+In December 2016, researchers at the University of Kansas reported that the missing women might be largely a result of administrative under-reporting and that delayed registration of females, instead of abortion and infanticide practices.
+The finding questioned the earlier assumptions that rural Chinese villagers aborted their daughters on a massive scale and concluded that as many as 10 to 15 million missing women hadn't received proper birth registration since 1982.
+The reason for underreporting was attributed to families trying to avoid penalties when girls were born, and local government concealing the lack of enforcement from the central government.
+This implied that the sex disparity of the Chinese newborns was likely exaggerated significantly in previous analyses.
+Though the degree of data discrepancy, the challenge in relation to sex-ratio imbalance in China is still disputed among scholars.